M2neko/Due_Tonight/README.md

 ## User Interface

 The user interface of Due Tonight is designed and developed according to the basic game logic.
-The game is composed of six scenes that connected by scripts.
+The game is composed of six scenes connected by scripts.
 The standard resolution we used is 1600 * 900.
 ![scene](scene.png)
  * Scene1: Main Menu: contains Start , Quit, Overcode, Controller & Keyboard four buttons.

-      * 'Start' is the link to next game scene which allow players to choose two characters.
+      * 'Start' is the link to next game scene which allows players to choose two characters.
       * 'Controller & Keyboard' can link to the controller and keyboard guide scene.
       * 'Overcode' can link to team roles page.
       * 'Quit' is to quit game.